 But when these cities fell into ruins, sedentary culture, which God has devised for the attainment of sciences and crafts, disappeared from them.
 Along with it, scholarship altogether disappeared from among the non-Arabs (Persians) who were (now) engulfed by the desert attitude.
 Scholarship was restricted to cities with an abundant sedentary culture.
 Today, no (city) has amore abundant sedentary culture than Cairo (Egypt).
-It is the mother of the world, the great centre $(\hat{\imath}w\hat{a}n)$ of Islam, and the mainspring of the sciences and the crafts.
+It is the mother of the world, the great centre ( $\hat{\imath}w\hat{\imath}an$ ) of Islam, and the mainspring of the sciences and the crafts.

 The absolute decline in scientific activity which took place in Iran and the rest of the Muslim world following the Mongol invasions can be linked directly to the rise in conservative, orthodox thinking, and the tribal and ossified Sufi and religious mentality referred to above.
 This trend is in fact similar to the Haydari-Ni'mati conflicts which we discussed in the previous section.
 As a result of their emotional instability and sense of inner insecurity, traumatized people often develop a strong desire for patriarchal or group support which might give them a sense of security and belonging.
-At the same time, beliefs in universal dogmas and prejudices that seem to provide answers to all questions and problems before any rational investigation, would act as panacea to these feelings.
+At the same time, beliefs in universal dogmas and prejudices which seem to provide answers to all questions and problems before any rational investigation, would act as panacea to these feelings.
 Membership in groups which compete and fight with rival groups can provide traumatized individuals with some feelings of security and belonging, whilst allowing them at the same to pour out their inner anger on rival groups.
 It is within this framework that we can provide an explanation for protracted battles between the Ni'matis and Haydaris in Iran's cities as well as the conservative and tribal mentality and absolute decline in innovation and scientific creativity in the world of Islam in general.

 We must note that despite the fertile political, economic and artistic conditions during the reign of Shah Abbas - and a few decades beyond - which were not qualitatively dissimilar to the prevailing conditions in the Abbasid, Samanid and Buyid courts, Iran during this period did not experience the same kind of scientific and philosophical flowering as in the Golden Age.
 The essential difference between conditions during the Safavid and those of the Abbasid, Samanid and Buyid periods was the historic trauma engendered by the Mongol catastrophe, which had lodged firmly in the depths of Iran's socio-political spheres.
 The yasa-inspired black and white thinking and intellectual ossification which held sway across all levels of society and across the entire country, and was fundamentally opposed to the formation of a suitable environment for science and rationalism to thrive, simply did not permit that high level of freedom in expression of philosophical and religious beliefs which were such common features of the Golden Age.
-Even Molla Sadra (d. ca. 1045/1635-36), the greatest thinker of the Safavid era, whose mystical philosophy was the synthesis of the philosophical views of Avicenna, Sohrevardi and Islamic ethics, was subjected to oppressive pressure by the conservatism of the religious leaders at the Safavid court.
-From the end of the Timurid period until the modern era, we have only a few examples of prominent figures such as Sheikh-e Baha'i (d.
-1030/1621) and Molla Sadra who still cannot compare qualitatively or quantitatively with those from the Golden Age.
+Even Molla Sadra (d. ca. 1045/1635-36), the greatest thinker of the Safavid era, whose mystical philosophy was the synthesis of the philosophical views of Avicenna, Sohrevardi and Islamic ethics, was subjected to oppressive pressure by the conservatism of the religious leaders at the

-Ibn Khaldun, The Muqaddimah, 3:314.
+&lt;sup>86 Ibn Khaldun, The Muqaddimah, 3:314.

-&lt;sup>88 Ibid., 315.
+&lt;sup>87 Ibid., 315.